 These days, many Australian festive tables are adorned with a bottle of sparkling Shiraz.
-This uniquely Australian style has been made since the mid-1900s, so when Best’s released the Great Western Sparkling Shiraz in the 1950s, it felt like a natural progression for our Shiraz production and a great opportunity to represent the sparkling style of the Great Western region.
-It has become a very popular wine in the range.
+This uniquely Australian style has been made in the Great Western region since the 1890's and when Best’s released the Great Western Sparkling Burgandy in the 1950s, it felt like a natural progression for our Shiraz production.
+Since it's re-introduction in 2006 it has become a very popular wine in our range!

-By the time Viv and Chris returned from holiday, the bottles were already moving off the shelf and we crowned our cheeky mutiny a roaring success.
+By the time Viv and Chris returned from holiday, the bottles were already moving off the shelf and the Best's team crowned this cheeky mutiny a roaring success.

 Subsequent research on the style of Sparkling Shiraz in the region has been undertaken, including consultation with legendary winemakers such as Ian McKenzie, and over the last few years we’ve been able to identify specific vineyards that best lend themselves to the sparkling Shiraz style.